Capstone-Projects-2022-Spring/project-lexicallearner/doc/database/README.md

 1. Each lesson has a lesson ID, a level, and one or more questions.
 1. A question has a question ID and includes question item ID.
 1. An item has an ID number, a name and a source.
+1. Items can answer questions.
+1. An answer may be correct or incorrect.

 ## Entity&ndash;Relation diagram